deestbie/console-docs/docs/venom/publishexternalvideo.md

 # Publishing an External Video

-The Content Console offers a flexible video publishing platform where you can tailor your configuration workflow based on your requirements and availability of your video digital assets.

 The following tutorial illustrates how to publish a URL to an externally published MP4 video file.

 # PART 1 - COMPLETE PREREQUISITES